State's coronavirus death toll diminishes to 135, passes 11,000 including residents

 Florida's increased coronavirus deaths diminished to 135 and new cases remained stable with 3,269 but the positivity rates moved up, the Florida Department of Health announced Thursday.
 Also, the total death toll, including nonresidents, passed 11,000.

-On Wednesday, residents' deaths rose by 153, the ninth day in a row it was under 200, and cases were 3,220, the fifth straight day the figure was under 4,000.
+On Wednesday, residents' deaths rose by 153, the ninth day in a row it was under 200, with the increase 117 one week ago.
+Cases were 3,220 Wednesday and it has been five straight days the figure was under 4,000.

 The daily rate for 58,733 tested increased to 9.04 from 8.43 when there were 65,283 tests.
 The rate has been less than the target 10 percent since 10.23 on Aug.
 18. The two-week low was 7.05 percent on Friday.

 The first-time cases positivity rate was 6.03 percent after 5.7 the day before and 7.48 the previous day.
 The two-week low was 4.94 percent on Friday.
-The rate has been under 10 percent for two weeks and under 8 percent since Aug.
+The rate has been under 10 percent for 15 days and under 8 percent since Aug.
 16.

 In Palm Beach County, the first-time positivity rate moved to 5.22 on 3,248 negative tests after 4.13.
 The two week low was 3.56 Saturday and has been less than 6 percent for 10 days in a row.